 signature processing results container: response protocol component including the optional outputs generated by the server when processing (validating, augmenting, or validating and augmenting) one specific signature .

 NOTE 11: This component is specified in clause 5.2.3.2.1 of the present document.
 The requests of the three protocols specified in the present document can contain more than one signature.
-This container includes all the optional outputs generated by the server when it process one of these signatures.
+This container includes all the optional outputs generated by the server when it processes one of these signatures.
 The response message can, consequently, contain one or more signature results containers.

 signatures-to-process-refs container: request protocol component that includes references to those signatures whose processing the client requests to the server.

-NOTE 12: The word “processing” in the former definition means “validation” in the validation protocol, “augmentation” in the augmentation protocol, and “validation and augmentation” in the validation and augmentation protocol.
+NOTE 12: See clause 3.3 of the present document on terminology for an explanation of the meaning of the term “processing”.

 NOTE 13: A request message can include more than one signature.
 This component allows the client to instruct the server to process (validate, augment, or validate and augment) a selected subset of them.